 A person may have multiple sources of income.
-Individuals are includwed in the food stamp if they are in a household receiving food stamps.
+Individuals are included in the food stamp if they are in a household receiving food stamps.

 A person may have multiple types of disability.
-Ambulatory disabilites were the most prevalent, followed by cognitive impairments.
+Ambulatory disabilities were the most prevalent, followed by cognitive impairments.

 While veterans make up a small portion of the population, they often have special health and healthcare needs.